kube-burner/kube-burner/docs/ocp.md

 It creates two Deployments, a client/curl and a server/nxing, and 1 Service backed by the previous server Pods.
 The client application has configured an startupProbe that makes requests to the previous Service every second with a timeout of 600s.

+Note: this workload calculates the number of iterations to create from the number of nodes and desired pods per node.
+In order to keep the test scalable and performant, chunks of 1000 iterations will by broken into separate namespaces, using the config variable `iterationsPerNamespace`.

 ### node-density-heavy

 Creates two Deployments, a postgresql database and a simple client that performs periodic insert queries (configured through liveness and readiness probes) on the previous database and a Service that is used by the client to reach the database.

+Note: this workload calculates the number of iterations to create from the number of nodes and desired pods per node.
+In order to keep the test scalable and performant, chunks of 1000 iterations will by broken into separate namespaces, using the config variable `iterationsPerNamespace`.

 ## Reporting mode